robnagler/robnagler.github.io/_posts/2021-10-23-Who-Owns-Native-Culture.md

 > discovered or bred these plants and the corporations that now claim them
 > as a monopoly.

-> [k1351] "The company talks about `reciprocity in its relations with the
+> [k1351] "The company talks about 'reciprocity' in its relations with the
 > indigenous peoples who it taps for resources and knowledge; but so far
 > the indigenous people who are Shaman's sangre de drago sources have
 > received a few thousand dollars while Shaman has raised millions in the
 > US capital market."
 RAFI neglects to mention that Shaman-or rather,
 > Shaman's unfortunate investors-also lost those millions.

->
-> FIXME
-> > [k1354] At times it is hard to tell whether the critics are more
+> [k1354] At times it is hard to tell whether the critics are more
 > offended by Shaman's profit motive or by its failure to realize a profit.

-> [k1355] Few mention that by its own reckoning
+> Few mention that by its own reckoning
-> > Shaman has disbursed $3.5 million to the countries and communities with
+> Shaman has disbursed $3.5 million to the countries and communities with
 > which it is collaborating.

 > [k1457] Many would be willing to pay significant bioprospecting fees and